 Winterhaven is an extremely ethnically-diverse town.
 The people who call Winterhaven home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Winterhaven, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Winterhaven residents report their race to be Native Hawaiian.
 Important ancestries of people in Winterhaven include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

-The most common language spoken in Winterhaven is Spanish.
-Other important languages spoken here include English and African languages.
+The most common language spoken in Winterhaven is English.
+Other important languages spoken here include African languages and Arabic.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Winterhaven, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.